 Childcare provision and childcare vouchers up to a weekly maximum (currently £55 per week).
 The system has changed for new entrants to an employer scheme from April 2011.
 See details here.

-A new childcare tax allowance scheme was announced in the 2013 Budget to come into effect in 2015.
+The childcare tax allowance scheme came into effect in 2015.

 Employees can be paid up to £3 per week (unchanged since 2008/9) to cover the extra costs of working from home (not including business telephone calls).
 No receipts need to be kept.
 Employees can claim amounts in excess of this allowance via their tax return; however, evidence of the amounts spent will be required.